Save the Date Text Invites: How to Share the News About Your Big Day

 Whether you want to keep it simple, add a touch of humor, or even write a longer message, your save the date text can reflect your personality and wedding theme.

-Take inspiration from this guide to help you put together your own save the date texts.
-Assemble your guest list, choose an invitation design, customize it to your heart’s content, then send your text messages on their way to your loved ones in no time at all.
+Take inspiration from this guide to help you create your save the date texts.
+Assemble your guest list, choose an invitation design, customize it to your heart’s content, and then send your text messages to your loved ones in no time.